 Features Overview¶

-The CPRMV API delivers five core capabilities derived directly from the serve_api/src/serve.py implementation and the data/cprmvmethods.ttl methods registry.
+The CPRMV API delivers the following core capabilities, derived directly from the serve_api/src/serve.py implementation and the data/cprmvmethods.ttl methods registry.

 On-the-fly rule retrieval¶